Skip to content

 Yes.
 Although Elm is not mounted on Sherlock or SCG directly, you can use the S3 API to access Elm using many of the same tools you'd use to interact with common cloud vendor storage like rclone, aws-cli, and s5cmd.
 All these systems managed by Stanford Research Computing, including Elm, are connected to the Stanford Research Network at 100Gb/s.
 See our Elm User Guide page for more information.

-How does Elm handle access control and file sharing?#
+I'm the administrator for my Elm workgroup; how does Elm handle access control and file sharing?#

 Stanford Workgroup Manager is used to provide you with three Stanford Workgroups which allow you manage varying levels of access to your bucket.
 These are automatically created for you based on your bucket name and risk classification.
 Workgroups define who can read, write, or upload data to the bucket.
 For example, a bucket called examplebucket in Moderate-Risk will generate: